BeyondTrust Remote Support Vault Technical Whitepaper

 BeyondTrust Vault fits seamlessly with service desk workflow because it is integrated directly with the Remote Support solution.
 Technicians do not have to learn to use another tool or even exit BeyondTrust to retrieve passwords.
 With just one click in the BeyondTrust representative console, users can simply select the correct credential from the dropdown and log directly into a remote system - without ever having to know or even see the actual password.

-In this document, we will cover the following topics:
+In this document, we cover the following topics:

 - Vault Configuration: Enable the user permissions needed to start using BeyondTrust Vault.

-- Credentials Discovery: Find and track privileged accounts commonly used by your service desk.
+- Credentials Discovery & Import: Find and track privileged accounts commonly used by your privileged users and import them into the BeyondTrust Vault.

 - Credential Rotation: Rotate passwords, manually or automatically, after each use.